Performance Data

 Everything in one place changes the game

 When every dataset is centralized, the noise disappears.
 You no longer juggle different file formats or guess which numbers are the most recent.
 Centralization delivers a single source of truth that updates itself, breaks down silos, and keeps the entire program aligned.
-Meet files, training notes, goal progress, and coach comments sit side by side, ready to be explored on a phone or laptop.
+Meet results, personal bests, evolution charts, and standards comparisons sit side by side, ready to be explored on a phone or laptop.

 When everything is organized, evolution stops being a question mark and becomes visible.
 Swimmers see where they are, parents understand the story behind the numbers, and coaches can redirect effort from chasing data to coaching people.